German philosophy: Right Hegelians

-Among those influenced by Hegel immediately after his death in 1831, two distinct groups can be roughly divided into the politically and religiously radical 'left', or 'young', Hegelians and the more conservative 'right', or 'old', Hegelians.
-The Right Hegelians followed the master in believing that the dialectic of history had come to an end—Hegel's Phenomenology of Spirit reveals itself to be the culmination of history as the reader reaches its end.
-Here he meant that reason and freedom had reached their maximums as they were embodied by the existing Prussian state.
-And here the master’s claim was viewed as paradox, at best; the Prussian regime indeed provided extensive civil and social services, good universities, high employment and some industrialization, but it was ranked as rather backward politically compared with the more liberal constitutional monarchies of France and Britain.
+The Right Hegelians believed the dialectic of history had come to an end—Hegel's Phenomenology of Spirit reveals itself to be the culmination of history.
+Hegel's thought that reason and freedom had reached their zenith in the existing Prussian state was viewed as a paradox, at best; the Prussian regime provided extensive civil and social services, good universities, high employment, and some industrialization, but it was considered rather backward compared with the more liberal constitutional monarchies of France and Britain.